 That was a year ago and they still take out my garbage on Sunday nights and return the cans on Monday, without saying a word.
 A few months ago, when the fog in my brain started to lift, I bought Bobby a junior size football that he freely retrieves from my backyard whenever it goes over the fence.
 For Thanksgiving I made them all a huge gift basket with gummy bears and other kid friendly treats.
 They’re always appreciative, but they don’t need gifts or recognition.
 Their acts of kindness seem to be helping them and much as it does me.

-A few weeks ago I knocked on their door, because an unfamiliar car was blocking my driveway.
-When Karen answers, one of her friends hears me and appologizes profusely.
+A few weeks ago, I knocked on their door, because an unfamiliar car was blocking my driveway.
+When Karen answers, one of her friends hears me and apologizes profusely.
 “I was just dropping off my kids, I’ll move my car in a second.”
 I start chatting with Bobby and his 9 years old sister Julie.
 We’re laughing about our dogs digging under the fence so they can play together.
-Julie is very talkative and I’m enjoying the friendly banter with my next door neighbors’ kids.
+Julie is very talkative and I’m enjoying the friendly banter with my next-door neighbors’ kids.

 I few days later, I get home from work feeling tired and cranky.
-As I approach my front door I see a pink gift bag with ribbons overflowing.
-Inside there is a handmade card and on the front it says: “A little Gift for…” I open it and it says, “YOU!
+As I approach my front door, I see a pink gift bag with ribbons overflowing.
+Inside there is a handmade card and on the front, it says: “A little Gift for…” I open it and it says, “YOU!
 Look in this bag!
 I made this for you!!
-“Love, JuJulie's act of kindnesslie!”
-I rummage through the bag and I find it: a 2 inch wide heart, made from over 30 pink beads.
+“Love, Julie!”
+I rummage through the bag and I find it: a 2-inch-wide heart, made from over 30 pink beads.
 It’s adorable!
-This 9 year old child’s gesture has touched me beyond words.
+This 9-year-old child’s gesture has touched me beyond words.

 It’s easy to resort to self-pity when you lose someone you love.
 Believe me, I’ve done more than my share.
 Yet who would have thought that the single guy next door would morph into this beautiful, loving family?
 Their unexpected acts of kindness have been instrumental in helping to lift my spirits. https://staging.sydellweiner.com/news